Time dilation of quantum clocks in a relativistic gravitational potential: Conclusions

 As subject of a future work, we propose to introduce also the spatial degree of freedom in the discussion.
 Through the interaction of a quantum ruler with the relativistic gravitational potential, we will be able (hopefully) to show that the possible outomes of a position measurement, made on the ruler placed in the gravitational field, are modified in agreement with the gravitational lengths stretching as obtained from the Schwarzschild metric.
 Through the study of a time-evolving ruler, we thus would derive and discuss the probability that the ruler connects events in spacetime.
 We notice that this proposal would be carried out in a fully relational approach, moving the discussion into the more general context of quantum reference frames \cite{librotommi,nostro3}.

-Finally we emphasize that the choice to use the distance $x$ from the origin of the field as a number is only an approximation, useful to show the power of the framework: it can not be the ultimate solution.
+In conclusion, we emphasize that the choice of treating the distance $x$ from the origin of the field as a number is only an approximation, useful to show the power of the framework: it can not be the ultimate solution (especially in future developments of the theory where a quantum ruler should be introduced).
 We thus propose to move away from this approximation in the future by providing a framework where the distance of the clocks from the origin of the field is treated as an operator.